 Indoor Plants And Urban Gardens

 We understand that living in the city of gold often means that garden space is limited or completely non-existent.
-However, this does not mean that you cannot take up gardening as a hobby or 21-day challenge during lockdown.
+However, this does not mean that you cannot take up gardening as a hobby during lockdown.
 Indoor urban gardening is the ideal solution for complex or apartment dwellers.
-Get yourself a couple of oxygen pumping plants before lockdown begins to help circulate air in your home and bring a sense of peace and calm.
+Get yourself a couple of oxygen pumping plants to help circulate air in your home and bring a sense of peace and calm.
 Think ferns, cacti, orchids and hanging plants.
 You might also consider replanting your outdoor herbs into indoor pots to protect them from chilly spells.
-Seeing that we will all be cooking for ourselves for the next three weeks, these will come in handy when preparing meals!

 Do you have any other nifty gardening hacks to share?
 Let us know about them!